Frequently asked questions about the GUID Partitioning Table disk architecture

 Another common practice is to use partitioned or "hidden" sectors to hold specific information.
 That practice is undocumented and results in severe system problems that are difficult to debug.
 Over the years, broken implementations and tools have been released to the public, making support difficult.

-Chapter 16 of the Extensible Firmware Interface specification defines the GUID Partition Table format.
+Where can I find the specification for GUID Partition Table disk partitioning?Chapter 16 of the Extensible Firmware Interface specification defines the GUID Partition Table format.
 This document is available at the following Intel Web site:

 Other related specifications are available at the following Microsoft Web site:

-No. GUID Partition Table disks are self-identifying.
+Is Extensible Firmware Interface required for a GUID Partition Table disk?No. GUID Partition Table disks are self-identifying.
 All the information that is needed to interpret the partitioning scheme of a GUID Partition Table disk is completely contained in structures in specified locations on the physical media.

-In theory, a GUID Partition Table disk can be up to 264 sectors in a single logical block in length.
+How big can a GUID Partition Table disk be?In theory, a GUID Partition Table disk can be up to 264 sectors in a single logical block in length.
 Logical blocks are commonly 512 bytes or one sector in size.

 In practice, Windows XP supports GUID Partition Table disks of up to approximately 18 exabytes in size.